learn-co-students/backbone-shopping-cart-bk-003/README.md

 ![website](http://web-dev-readme-photos.s3.amazonaws.com/js/dino/html.png)

-Ideally, you should be able to click on a shirt style, a shirt size, and then click "Add to Cart".
+Ideally, you should be able to click on a shirt style, a shirt size, and then click "Purchase".

 ![first purchase](http://web-dev-readme-photos.s3.amazonaws.com/js/dino/first-purchase.png)